omgnetwork/ewallet/docs/setup/docker.md

     -e DATABASE_URL="postgresql://postgres@127.0.0.1:5432/ewallet" \
     -e LOCAL_LEDGER_DATABASE_URL="postgresql://postgres@127.0.0.1:5432/local_ledger" \
     -p 4000:4000 \
-    omisego/ewallet:latest
+    omisego/ewallet:v1.0.0
 ```

-While the command above pulls the latest image, *it is highly recommended to pin the version to specific commit in anything that resembles a production environment.*
+The command above pulls the v1.0.0 image.
+If you wish, you can pick [other available tags from the Docker Hub](https://hub.docker.com/r/omisego/ewallet/tags/).

 ## Step 2: Setup and seed the databases